psinha40898/psinha40898/README.md

 I only contribute to projects that I deeply admire.

 #### Vercel AI SDK
-> The Vercel AI SDK is the _best_ application layer abstraction for AI software.
+> Vercel's AI SDK is the _best_ application layer abstraction for AI software.
 And it's in Typescript.

 `major`
 [#6463](https://github.com/vercel/ai/pull/6463)